finkeissen/finkeissen/README.md

 - Actively exploring pathways to **stabilize AI systems** (e.g. LLMs) against hallucinations and unbound generalizations via epistemic constraints
 Modern AI systems produce claims without explicit epistemic binding.
 This pipeline enforces context-bound admissibility as a hard constraint.
 ---
-The following pipeline is a **constraint architecture for epistemic governance** in which admissibility precedes claims.
+The following cyclical pipeline is a **constraint architecture for epistemic governance** in which admissibility precedes claims:
+**The pipeline is cyclical:** artifacts can regress to Legacy when admissibility fails.
+**Examples:** → see Matrix repository
+**What it is NOT:**
+- Not a prompt framework
+- Not an absolute or unquestionable knowledge base
+- Not an LLM wrapper
+**Research areas:**
+- epistemic governance
+- epistemic admissibility
+- constraint-based reasoning
+- knowledge provenance
+- AI safety
+- hallucination mitigation
+- scientific workflows for AI
+- verification of claims
+- formal reasoning for LLM systems
+- auditable decision systems

 ## Step 0 – Legacy
 Active sink for inadmissible or unresolved artifacts. https://github.com/finkeissen/legacy